 Getting buried in debt can be an easy thing to do once you start borrowing money, especially if you are borrowing from a range of providers.
 Make sure you know your limits and seek help if you are having trouble with your debt or with making your repayments.

-How to apply for boat loans
+How to apply for boat finance

 To apply for a boat loan you will most likely have to be 18 years or older.
 You may also need a good credit rating and be able to provide details about your current financial position, using bank statements or employment details, to get approved.
 The application is generally quick and easy to complete.

 Don't want a boat, want a jet-ski?
 Find out more about a range of jet-ski loans

 More guides on Finder

 A review of CarMoney's new car loan.
 Find out if this loan is right for you.

 DiDi car rentals

 Find out more about how you can be a driver with DiDi, even if you don't own your own car.
 Rent a car and start making money using the ridesharing platform.